xiongyu0523/azure-sphere-arducam-mini-2mp-plus/README.md

 1. To run this demo you need have a [storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-quickstart-create-account?tabs=azure-portal) and create a [blob container](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal)
 2. Download [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) and login with your Azure AD
 3. In Storage Explorer, navigate to your container icon and right click to **Get Shared Access Signature**, create a Ad-hoc Service SAS with at least *Create* and *Write* permission.
-Copy **Query String**
+Copy **Query String** to code

 ## To build and run the sample

 ### Prep your device

 1. Ensure that your Azure Sphere device is connected to your PC, and your PC is connected to the internet.
-2. Even if you've performed this set up previously, ensure that you have Azure Sphere SDK version 19.09 or above.
+2. Even if you've performed this set up previously, ensure that you have Azure Sphere SDK version 20.04 or above.
 In an Azure Sphere Developer Command Prompt, run **azsphere show-version** to check.
 Download and install the [latest SDK](https://aka.ms/AzureSphereSDKDownload) as needed.
 3. Open Azure Sphere Developer Command Prompt and issue the following command:

    ```